oracle-livelabs/adb/adb-loki/deploy-dbms-loki/deploy-dbms-loki.md

     Replace `<compute_private_ip>` with your Loki host's IP (e.g., `10.0.0.57`).

-    > **Security note:** In production, always scope the ACL to the specific Loki host IP rather than using a wildcard (`*`).
+     **Note:** In production, always scope the ACL to the specific Loki host IP rather than using a wildcard (`*`).
 This prevents the exporter schema from connecting to any unauthorized host.

 ## Task 3: Create the Audit Trail View

-On ADB-D, direct grants on audit objects (`AUDSYS.UNIFIED_AUDIT_TRAIL`) are not permitted.
-We create a wrapper view owned by ADMIN:
+On Autonomous AI Database, direct grants on audit objects such as `AUDSYS.UNIFIED_AUDIT_TRAIL` are not permitted.
+To provide the required access, create a wrapper view owned by the ADMIN user:

-1. Still as **ADMIN**, run:
+1. While still connected as **ADMIN**, run:

     ```sql